Choose the highest performing heating and cooling equipment that project funding will allow, to meet the design load of the project.

 Choose the highest efficiency SEER or HSPF rated product possible.

-Verify that the air handlers (heads) are correctly matched to the outdoor units.
+Verify that the indoor fan coils (heads) are correctly matched to the outdoor units.
 Matched systems are listed under the Directory of Certified Product Performance.

 Correctly size each indoor unit (head) to the outdoor unit and the room load for efficient operation.
-Locating the heads properly for air delivery to the desired location.
-Oversized or incorrectly located air handlers can result in short cycling, which wastes energy and does not provide proper temperature or humidity control.
+Locate the heads properly for air delivery to the desired location.
+Oversized or incorrectly located indoor units can result in short cycling, which wastes energy and does not provide proper temperature or humidity control.
 Too large a system is more expensive to buy and operate; conduct a good heat gain/loss (ACCA Manual J) calculation to identify the correct size.

 Install in accordance with the manufacturers’ instructions and relevant standards including ACCA Standard 5: HVAC Quality Installation Specification and the Technician’s Guide & Work Book For Quality Installations Updated and ACCA Standard 9: HVAC Quality Installation Verification Protocols.
 These standards address quality installation and commissioning requirements for vapor compression cooling systems, heat pumps, combustion furnaces, and boilers.